Welcome To CoveUMC.ORG, the Virtual home of cove united methodist church

 Cove United Methodist Church

 is a traditional bible based ministry anchored in the love of god for all people.
-Please join us for Sunday service at
+Please join us for Sunday

 9:00 AM.
 Followed by

 Lakewood Christian Church (LCC) worship hours at 10:45 AM More

 Cove has now opened its doors to share the building with another long standing local congregation, Lakewood Christian Church.
 They invite you to come and hear the wonderful words of God through their service with their Pastor Chris Stark.
 Service starts at 10:45 AM-